 What We Like:

-- Double-wall construction adds weight and stability
+- Double-wall build adds weight and stability

 - Non-slip rubber base keeps bowl in place

-- Suitable for both dry and wet food
+- Suitable for dry or wet food

 - Holds enough for small to medium dogs